Cheryl Burke: Season 31: Celebrity partner Sam Champion

-Other television
+Other television appearances

-Burke had a guest role on the Disney Channel series The Suite Life of Zack & Cody, in the episode "Loosely Ballroom" along with fellow Dancing professionals Louis van Amstel, Ashly DelGrosso, and Lacey Schwimmer.
+Burke had a guest role on the Disney Channel series The Suite Life of Zack & Cody, in the episode "Loosely Ballroom" along with fellow DWTS professionals Louis van Amstel, Ashly DelGrosso, and Lacey Schwimmer.
 She portrayed Shannon, a nurse attending to the ensemble cast during a dance contest at the series setting, The Tipton Hotel.
 In the final round of the competition, Burke's character volunteers to replace an ill competitor (Carey).
 She and her partner, Esteban, go on to win the competition.

 She finished in second place on the first season of I Can Do That, losing to Nicole Scherzinger on the final three-person-super-group performance, having led the competition since week 2.
 She replaced Abby Lee Miller on Dance Moms in 2017.
 She took over the ALDC Elite competition team while on the show.
-The team was then named “The Irreplaceable’s” via when Abby used to call them all “replaceable”.
+The team was then named "The Irreplaceable's", in which Miller would call them "replaceable".

 Burke appeared on Hell's Kitchen as a VIP guest diner in the ninth episode of Season 17.

+In January 2025, Burke appeared on season 28 of Worst Cooks in America, a celebrity edition in which she competed on Jeff Mauro's "Heroes" team.
+She was the first contestant eliminated, in the second episode; she received $2,500 for the mental health charity Better You.
+Most recently, she had signed a deal with ABC.